Deshik7177/pdf_chatbot/README.md

 ## Features

-- **PDF Upload**: Upload PDF documents with drag-and-drop or file selection
+- **PDF Upload**: Upload PDF documents with drag-and-drop or file selection.
-- **Document Management**: View all uploaded documents with metadata
+- **Document Management**: View all uploaded documents with metadata.
-- **Interactive Q&A**: Ask questions about uploaded documents and get AI-powered answers
+- **Interactive Q&A**: Ask questions about uploaded documents and get AI-powered answers.
-- **Real-time Progress**: Visual feedback for uploads and processing
+- **Real-time Progress**: Visual feedback for uploads and processing.
-- **Responsive Design**: Works seamlessly on desktop and mobile devices
+- **Responsive Design**: Works seamlessly on desktop and mobile devices.
-- **Modern UI**: Clean, intuitive interface with smooth animations
+- **Modern UI**: Clean, intuitive interface with smooth animations.

 ## Tech Stack